 American Education Services is a student loan servicer—a company that manages student loan accounts through repayment.
-It’s also one of just a handful of servicers that contract with the Department of Education to manage student loans issued through federal programs.
+It’s also one of just a handful of loan servicers that contract with the Department of Education to manage student loans issued through federal programs.

 PHEAA provides student loan services at a national level through AES and FedLoan Servicing.
-While AES and FedLoan are sister companies, they are different student loan servicers that operate separately:
+While AES and FedLoan are sister companies, they are different student loan servicers that operate separately.

-- FedLoan Servicing services student loans that are federally-owned, including Direct Student Loans.
+- FedLoan Servicing services student loans that are federally owned, including Direct Student Loans.

-About AES Student Loans
+How AES Student Loans Work

 AES student loans are the educational debt accounts managed by this loan servicing company.
 These debts may be either private student loans or federal student loans borrowed through the FFEL Program.

-FFEL loans are the only federal student loans managed by AES.
+FFELP loans are the only federal student loans managed by AES.
 Other types of federal student loans allocated to PHEAA are assigned FedLoan Servicing only, not AES.

-How to Get Info About Your AES Student Loans
+How To Get Info About Your AES Student Loans

 If it’s been years since you took out your student loans or you’re not sure if AES is, in fact, your servicer, it’s easy to check that.
-Here are a few ways to verify your AES student loans and get more information about these accounts.

-- Log into the National Student Loan Data System (NSLDS)—This is the database that records all student aid you receive, including federal student loans.
+- Log into the National Student Loan Data System (NSLDS): This is the database that records all student aid you receive, including federal student loans.
 You can log in with your FSA ID to view your student loan balances and history, including the servicers assigned to each account.